MerosCrypto/Meros/docs/Protocol/Lattice.md

 - output: The BLS Public Key of the verifier who earned the new Meros.
 - amount: The amount of Meri created.

-Meros names the account Mints are added to "minter", yet the protocol is indifferent.
-Meros does not set the sender or signature fields of Mints, as there's no point.
-Meros does set the hash field, even though the hash is never broadcasted or needed to verify a signature, to allow looking up Mints.
-In order to maintain consistency across software, the protocol defines the hash as `Blake2b-384("mint" + nonce + output + amount)`, where nonce takes up 4 bytes, output 48 bytes, and amount 8 bytes.
+Every Mint has a sender of "minter", yet the signature is left blank as there's no way to produce a valid signature.
+The hash is defined as `Blake2b-384("mint" + nonce + output + amount)`, where nonce takes up 4 bytes, output 48 bytes, and amount 8 bytes.

-Mints are never broadcasted across the network, and should only be created by the local node.
+Mints are never broadcast across the network and should only be created by the local node.

 ### Claim

 Claim Entries are created in response to a Mint, and have the following fields:

-- mintNonce: The nonce of the Mint this is claiming.
+- mintNonce: The nonce of the Mint that is being claimed.
-- bls: BLS Signature that proves the verifier which earned the new Meros wants this Account to receive their reward.
+- bls: BLS Signature that proves the Merit Holder which earned the newly minted Meros wants this Account to receive their reward.

 Claim hashes are defined as `Blake2b-384("claim" + nonce + mintNonce + bls)`, where nonce takes up 4 bytes, mintNonce 4 bytes, and bls 96 bytes.